-Being active has always been an important aspect of Brenda’s life since childhood.
-She thrives from both the physical and mental challenges that life has brought forth.
-After high school, she enlisted in the Army where she spent four years active duty as a medical specialist working in military hospitals though out the country.
+Being active has always been an important aspect of my life since childhood.
+I thrive from both the physical and mental challenges that life has brought forth.
+After high school, I enlisted in the Army where I spent four years active duty as a medical specialist working in military hospitals though out the country.

 After my second child, I was diagnosed with hypothyroidism.
 I had to go to several doctors before being diagnosed.
 It was difficult to convince physicians that I was exercising and eating healthy and not losing weight.
 Today this is a constant struggle.
 Even though I am taking medication, I still have times when I’m tired and hungry.

 When I was 40, I suffered a devastating back injury.
 I was literally in bed for a year and was not able to exercise for two years.
 During the same time I was diagnosed with SI joint inflammation and to this day receive prolotherapy injections.
 Currently, I battle with pain management every day and I am limited with my activity.

 In addition, several years ago I was diagnosed with a frozen shoulder and received physical therapy.
 It took a year to regain full range of motion.
 Then a year later, the same thing happened to my other shoulder.

 Currently, I am dealing with peri – menopausal symptoms and taking a supplements to help with this challenge.

 Overall, the desire and discipline to eat healthy and exercise had helped me overcome many obstacles in my life.